Skip to main content

 This position does not require attendance or completion of a law enforcement academy.

-Specialty civilian positions
+Specialty professional positions

 The ASU PD offers various specialty positions and career opportunities for individuals interested in working behind the scenes to support and promote its functions, including: